TARA MIND

 Consider deemphasizing “free” as a key selling point in marketing communications.

-Completing and e-signing therapist notes was considered the most important and one of the most frequently used features of an EHR.
+Completing and e-signing therapist notes was the most important and one of the most frequently used features.

 Focus efforts on optimizing notes for therapists.
 Audit competitor EHRs to understand conventions of notes.